azsry/phasmophobia_mechanics/README.md

 ### Ghost appearing
 - Ghosts have a random chance of appearing only as a shadow, but only for alive players.
 Dead players will always see the full model.
+- 1-in-2 chance if it is part of a random event.
+1-in-3 chance as part of a hunt, appearance, or player kill

 ### Hunting
 - Ghosts can teleport between 2 and 15m at the start of a hunting phase